ergochat/ergo/DEVELOPING.md

 There are some mutexes that are "tier 0": anything in a subpackage of `irc` (e.g., `irc/logger` or `irc/connection_limits`) shouldn't acquire mutexes defined in `irc`.

 We are using `buntdb` for persistence; a `buntdb.DB` has an `RWMutex` inside it, with read-write transactions getting the `Lock()` and read-only transactions getting the `RLock()`.
-We haven't completely decided where this lock fits into the overall lock model.
-For now, it's probably better to err on the side of caution: if possible, don't acquire new locks inside the `buntdb` transaction, and be careful about what locks are held around the transaction as well.
+This mutex is considered tier 1.
+However, it's shared globally across all consumers, so if possible you should avoid acquiring it while holding ordinary application-level mutexes.

 ## Command handlers and ResponseBuffer